StringManolo/ngrok/README.md

 ./ngrokWizard.sh
 ```

-Once configured the client using the wizard, you can directly run ngrokStart and ngrokStop to start and stop the ngrok client
+Once configured the client using the wizard, you can directly run ngrokStart.sh and ngrokStop.sh to start and stop the ngrok client